sourcegraph/learn/posts/learning-react-concepts-with-sourcegraph.md

 There are many ways to learn React, including via the [official Learn React docs](https://beta.reactjs.org/learn).
 In this tutorial, we will support you in beginning to learn this library through using [Sourcegraph](https://sourcegraph.com).
 Sourcegraph enables you to search across open source code written in React so that you can delve into foundational concepts that are crucial to being able to implement React effectively.

-We’ll be using [Sourcegraph Cloud](https://sourcegraph.com) throughout this tutorial, which you don’t need an account to use.
-If you would like to [create an account](https://learn.sourcegraph.com/how-to-create-a-sourcegraph-cloud-account) to save your search history or learn more about the tool, feel free to review our [Sourcegraph Cloud tutorials and videos](https://learn.sourcegraph.com/tags/sourcegraph-cloud).

 ## Forms

 Many front-end developers will need to build web forms to intake information from users.
 React provides a built-in way to work with [forms using controlled components](https://reactjs.org/docs/forms.html), but there are a number of React form libraries that can provide you with more features.